andkov/Longitudinal_Models_of_Religiosity_NLSY97/Data/Derive_dsL_from_Extract.md

 Reproducibility Instructions
 =================================================
-This report narrates data preparations for the Longitudinal Models of Religiosity in NLSY97
+This report narrates the manipulations of the NLSY97 dataset in preparing it for longitudinal modeling.

 <!--  Set the working directory to the repository's base directory; this assumes the report is nested inside of only one directory.-->